Friday, October 22, 2010

 3. Cover the bottom of a heavy skillet with 1/2 inch of oil, then place it over medium-high heat.

+4. Coat the tomato slices in the egg, then dredge them in the cornmeal mixture.
 5. Fry as many tomatoes as fit comfortably in the pan until nicely browned, about 2 minutes a side.

 6. Transfer them to a paper towel-lined platter.
 Repeat until all the tomatoes are cooked.